-How the Cosmic Web Moves on Large SCales
+How the Cosmic Web Moves on Large Scales

 It is now generally believed that most of the ordinary matter in the universe resides in the form of a connected network of galaxies and gas, the so-called cosmic web.
 Galaxies are embedded in a gaseous matrix (the intergalactic medium or IGM) consisting mostly of a hydrogen-helium plasma; they grow partly by accreting gas from the IGM and partly by merging with other galaxies.
 The traditional picture of galaxies as "Island Universes", separated by vast oceans of nothingness, has been superseded by a scenario where galaxies are more like raisins in a cake, with most of the matter in the universe being in the "dough", i.e., the intergalactic medium, as opposed to having fallen into the galaxies themselves.